5.11 Tuition and Fees

 The board authorizes the campus discretionary fee categories and approves the fee maximums.
 The system office shall review, report, and make recommendations to the board regarding fee maximum levels at least once every five years.

 Colleges and universities may charge students the cost of property retained by the student and services received by the student.
 The allowable charge must be based on actual costs.
-Colleges and universities may also assess charges to discourage certain behaviors.
+Colleges and universities may also charge penalties to discourage certain behaviors.

 Subpart D. Revenue fund facility fees